trambarhq/relaks-django-todo-example/README.md

     });
 ```

-When he clicks the save button, we call `draft.saveOne()` to save the item.
-Depending on whether `id` is defined, either an insert or an update operation will be performed.
-When that finishes, we exit edit mode.
+When the user clicks the Save button, `draft.save()` will be called, which basically invokes the corresponding function given to `useSaveBuffer`.

 ```javascript
     const handleSaveClick = useCallback(async (evt) => {